madfam-io/plinto/apps/api/docs/project-docs/SDK_IMPLEMENTATION_SUMMARY.md

 5. **API Version Management** with compatibility checking
 6. **Enhanced Documentation** with code examples for all platforms

-The implementation positions Plinto to generate **production-ready SDKs** that rival enterprise solutions like Auth0, Okta, and AWS Cognito, while maintaining the developer-friendly experience that makes Plinto unique.
+The implementation positions Janua to generate **production-ready SDKs** that rival enterprise solutions like Auth0, Okta, and AWS Cognito, while maintaining the developer-friendly experience that makes Janua unique.

 **Ready for SDK generation across all major platforms with enterprise-grade reliability and developer experience.**